 0 1 2 Part (a) • No attempt is made, or the work contains profound errors. • Problem contains some good work, but also nontrivial errors.
-Problem contains only trivial errors or no errors.Explanation of work is clear. • Explanation of work is unclear.
-0 1 2 3 Part (b) • No attempt is made, or the work contains profound errors.
+Problem contains only trivial errors or no errors.
+Explanation of work is clear. • Explanation of unclear. ork is 0 1 2 3 Part (b) • No attempt is made, or the work contains profound errors.
 Problem contains some good work, but also multiple nontrivial errors.
-Explanation of work is unclear. • • more than one nontrivial error. • Problem contains only trivial errors or no errors.
+Explanation of work is unclear. • more than one nontrivial error. • Problem contains only trivial errors or no errors.
 Explanation of work is clear.
-0 1 2 3 Part (c) • No attempt is made, or the work contains profound • Problem contains some good work, but also multiple • Problem contains no more than one nontrivial error. • Problem contains only trivial errors or no errors. errors. nontrivial errors.
-Explanation of work is unclear. • • Explanation of work is generally clear. • Explanation of work is clear.
+0 1 2 3 Part (c) • No attempt is made, or the work contains profound • Problem contains some good work, but also multiple • Problem contains no more than one nontrivial error. • Problem contains only trivial errors or no errors. errors. nontrivial errors. • Explanation of work Explanation of • Explanation of work is unclear. is generally clear. work is clear.
 Presentation 0 1 1 2 Images are sloppy or out of focus.Audio is difficult to hear.
 Audio/video are clear.Presentation is organized well • Presentation is truly creative and engaging.